 The school has put in place a series of measures to limit the risk of COVID-19 being spread within the school.
 This includes hand sanitizer stations throughout the school and additional sinks outside for hand washing.
-We have also put in place more frequent, regular and deeper cleaning regimes as well as a 'Keep Left' system with signage to ensure movement around the school maintains social distancing where possible.
+We have also put in place more regular and deeper cleaning regimes as well as a one-way system with signage to ensure movement around the school maintains social distancing where possible.
+To support social distancing pupils are allocated into year group bubbles that are designed to stop the transmission of COVID-19 across the wider school.
+Whilst it is not possible to ensure 2m distance at all times the other measures in place reduce the risk of transmission when contact is less than 2m, it is therefore important that pupils regularly clean their hands throughout the day as this is the most important way to control the spread of the disease.